Faculty Scholarship Repository

 Article

-Emergency Legal Preparedness & Response: U.S. Supreme Court Impacts
+Emergency Legal Preparedness and Response: United States Supreme Court Impacts

 James G. Hodge Jr. and Jennifer L. Piatt